Correa95/File-Upload-System/README.md

 <!-- Data serialization -->

 serializers.py file: which is required to go from a Python object to JSON.
 Here we define what attributes we want to be displayed in the JSON.

+## What are Migrations

+Migrations describe your database structure and changes made to the structure over time.
+These migrations can then be **applied** to generate the needed database.

+# SQL

+stands for structured query language and is a standard language for working with structured databases.

+## ORM

+An **object relational mapper** allows you to describe your tables using classes in your primary language, not SQL.
+Instead of working with table rows you will work with objects (instances of a class).

+The ORM creates a mapping between objects in code and rows in the database table.
+Instead of working with SQL directly you can work with a list of objects.

+A model is a Python class that defines the structure of our data.
+We will then be able to create a migration based on this data structure and automatically create the appropriate tables.